ashatch/resume/resume.md

 retailers and well known brands as customers.

-Led a team in a multi-team project to build a service-oriented content management system (_Java, Spring Boot, AWS, MongoDB, Elasticsearch, Kinesis_).
+Led a team in a multi-team project to build a service-oriented content management system (_Java, Kotlin, Spring Boot, AWS, MongoDB, Elasticsearch, Kinesis_).
 Iterative development though to 10 million requests/day.
 Delivered on-time with a low defect-rate.